-I also like to add some in my eggs for omelette.
+I also like to add some in my eggs for an omelet.

-Add a little in your salad dressing for a spice kick.
+Add a little in your salad dressing for a spicy kick.

 This versatile chilli paste can be stored in a dry glass container, and refrigerated to be used at any time.

-Which Chilli to use to make Chili Paste?
+Which Chilli to use to make this paste?

-I used a mix of these two chillies.
-You can use any chilli that is available in your part of the world.
+You can use any chili that is available in your part of the world.